 - Secure Websocket on Firefox requires Firefox version 32 or higher

 - In some situations when it appears the Leap Service is not running, it is stuck in a loop consuming a full core's CPU.
-When this happens, simply restart the service
+If this happens, restart the service

 - Avast!
 Antivirus can interfere with Leap Motion Service installation (disable shields to work around)